Dirac semimetal phases in chiral carbon nanoscrolls: Multi-round scrolls

 where $\mathbb{I}$ is the identity matrix.
 Owing to Eq.~\eqref{eq:my} and the relation $H(k,\phi =\pi)=H(k,\phi= -\pi)$, $M_y$ commutes with $H(k,\phi= \pi)$.
 Therefore, the same basis will also block-diagonalize $H(k,\phi= \pi)$:

 where the two blocks correspond to states with different mirror eigenvalues, $+1$ and $-1$.
 The energy dispersions of $h_{11}$ and $h_{22}$ are shown in Fig.~\ref{fig:mirror}(c).
-The Dirac cones in the figure are formed by the intersection of one band from $h_{11}$ and one from $h_{22}$, indicating that the $M_y$ symmetry protects the Dirac cones.
+The Dirac cones in the figure are formed by the intersection of one band from $h_{11}$ and one from $h_{22}$, demonstrating that the Dirac cones are protected by the $M_y$ symmetry.